longflex/elephant_token/README.md

-# Truffle-ERC721
+# communication about blockchain using webRTC
-### Repo for deploying and minting NFTs for opensea with truffle and ipfs
+### backend laravel and frontend react/nextjs on graphql/appolo and firebase